rust-lang/rfcs/text/0000-procedural-vtables.md

 * We can change string slice (`str`) types to be backed by a `trait StrSlice` which uses this scheme to generate just a single `usize` for the metadata (see also the `[T]` demo).
 * This scheme is forward compatible to adding associated fields later, but it is a breaking change to add such fields to an existing trait.
+* We can add a scheme for safely converting from a wide pointer to its representation struct.